 Appointment of new Science Fellows

-November 2012 - The Met Office is delighted to announce the appointment of nine new Science Fellows, drawn from across Foundation, Weather and Climate Science, and representing a wide range of skills from underpinning research to cutting-edge computational science.
+December 2013 - We are delighted to announce the appointment of four new Science Fellows, representing the broad range of skills in Science from underpinning research to cutting-edge computational science.

-Fellowships are awarded on the basis of scientific and technical achievements that have contributed significantly to delivering Met Office objectives and that are recognised nationally and internationally as world-class.
-They enable those staff to continue to focus on their area of expertise, and the Fellows play an important role in fostering innovation and working with the Chief Scientist to develop and deliver the Met Office Science Strategy.
+Their appointments allow those staff to continue to focus on their area of expertise, to play an important role in fostering innovation and to work with the Chief Scientist to develop and deliver the Met Office Science Strategy.
 A Science Fellow is equivalent to a Professorship and many of our Fellows already hold a Visiting Professor position at leading UK universities.

 The new Science Fellows and their areas of expertise are:

 Julia Slingo, Chief Scientist, said 'I am delighted to make these appointments, which exemplify the excellence of our science, modelling and prediction activities across weather and climate.
-Along with the Deputy Directors and Strategic Heads, our Science Fellows play a critical role in the senior leadership of our Science Programme, ensuring that it continues to be world-class, and delivers ongoing advances in model performance and predictive skill across weather and climate.'
+Along with the Deputy Directors and Strategic Heads, our Science Fellows play a critical role in the senior leadership of our Science Programme, and this leadership helps us to maintain our global standing in weather and climate science and services'.